matejsmycka/blog/guide_secret_detection.md

 ## Do it yourself!

 There is an infinite tradeoff between precision and variance.
-If you need more variance and don't mind more manual reviewing, you can try my tool [RegFinder](https://github.com/matejsmycka/regfinder), which is like grep, but recursive, and takes regex patterns from a file.
+If you need more variance and don't mind more manual reviewing, you can try my tool [RegFinder](https://github.com/matejsmycka/regfinder), which is like grep, but more suited for secret detection.

 1. Clone this [repository](https://github.com/matejsmycka/regfinder)
 2. Run `./regfinder.elf -d your_app/ -f regex_dir/general.txt`

 It is very easy to extend existing regex patterns.
-This tool is not feasible for automated pipeline, however it comes handy if you need to find either non-standard secret, or in something like security review, where you have more manual work is expected.
+This tool is not feasible for automated pipeline, however it comes handy if you need to find either non-standard secret, or in something like security review, where more manual work is expected.

 ## Other tools